Learning Measurement & Impact Services

 Your organization invests heavily in training and development.
 You believe in its effectiveness and have witnessed the positive impact it's had on individual leaders.
 To add to that qualitative evidence, you now have the ability to understand and share the causal ROI and impact of your training investment on metrics such as employee performance, promotion likelihood, and firm output.

-Carlson Executive Education provides robust, econometrics-based, measurement, and impact services for your training and development programs.
-You can add them on to one of our custom programs, or you can elect to use these impact and measurement services to understand the effectiveness of your internal learning and development programs and/or other external partners’ programs.
+You can add our measurement and impact services on to one of our custom programs, or you can elect to use these impact and measurement services to understand the effectiveness of your internal learning and development programs and/or other external partners’ programs.

 At the conclusion of the analysis by our world-class analytics faculty and team, you will receive a report, stating an unbiased ROI of your training investment.
 For instance, our analysis for an IT consulting company found that the positive impact (rate of promotion) for women taking the training was even larger than that for men.